 - Your outdoor vent cover’s flaps aren’t working.

-If you've got one of those longer exhaust ducts, hire a certified vent cleaning professional.
-For about $75-125, they’ll bring brushes and hoses that can reach all the way to the end of the duct and get it good and clear.
+If you've got one of those extra-long exhaust ducts, hire a certified vent cleaning professional.
+For about $75-125, they’ll bring brushes and hoses that can reach the end of the duct and get it good and clear.

-Also, make sure you clean your lint trap after every load and disconnect the exhaust hose running from the dryer to the wall and give it a good cleaning once a month.
+Make sure you clean your lint trap after every load and disconnect the exhaust hose running from the dryer to the wall and give it a good cleaning once every six months.
 Justin also recommends never leaving your dryer running overnight or when you leave home.